Gianatmaja/Udacity-Data-Engineering-Nanodegree/I94-Immigration-Enhancement/README.md

 We propose a star schema data model to support OLAP and BI activities.
 Our proposed data model can be viewed below.
 ![schema](https://github.com/Gianatmaja/Udacity-Data-Engineering-Nanodegree/blob/main/I94-Immigration-Enhancement/images/DataModel.png)

+### Running the ETL Pipelines
+The Python script `etl.py` can be used to insert the data into the destination tables according to the above data model.

+### Performing Data Quality Checks
+The Python script `quality_checks.py` can be used to perform data quality checks after running the ETL pipeline.
+More specifically, there are 2 checks that will be performed.
+The first will be to check whether the destination tables match the desired schema.
+The second would be to confirm that all rows are completely filled with data.

+#### Data Schema Check
+The results after running the `quality_checks.py` file are as follows.

+#### Data Completeness Check
+The results after running the `quality_checks.py` file are as follows.

 ### Data Dictionary
 Here's a snapshot of the data dictionary.
 The complete file is also available [here](https://github.com/Gianatmaja/Udacity-Data-Engineering-Nanodegree/blob/main/I94-Immigration-Enhancement/Data%20Dictionary.xlsx).
 ![dict](https://github.com/Gianatmaja/Udacity-Data-Engineering-Nanodegree/blob/main/I94-Immigration-Enhancement/images/Datadictionary.png)